Welcome to the 2016-17 School Year!

 INFORMATION FOR PARENTS OF PREVIOUSLY IDENTIFIED GT STUDENTS NEW TO PROSPER ISD

 Students who were formally identified as gifted in a previous school district must submit a letter or document on official school stationary that verifies the student’s participation in a gifted program and provides the test scores used for placement in the program.
-The gifted and talented coordinator will review the data to determine whether or not the expectations of the previous district equal, exceed, or approximate Prosper ISD requirements.
+The information will be reviewed to determine whether or not the expectations of the previous district equal, exceed, or approximate Prosper ISD requirements.

-Prosper ISD will honor test results from other districts provided they are not more than two years old and were nationally normed ability and/or achievement tests.
+Prosper ISD will honor test results from other districts provided they are not more than two years old and are the same nationally normed ability and/or achievement tests used by the district.
 Additional testing needed to complete the gifted program assessment and referral process will be administered as needed.
 Once the information from the previous district is received, parents will be notified of the final placement decision within six weeks.

 If a student was not formally identified as gifted in a previous district, he or she will be assessed according to the regular assessment and referral schedule for the child’s grade level.